perspectmc/pmb-dotnet8/aidocs/analysis/# NET Upgrade Analysis.md

 - Remove redundant packages (now built into .NET 8)
 - Convert to SDK-style project
 - Upgrade to .NET 8.0-windows

+### 2.9 SQLDatabaseProj (Archived)
+- Marked obsolete by developer; excluded from .NET 8 upgrade.
+- Retain for reference only.
+No further action required.

 ---